influxdata/telegraf/plugins/inputs/prometheus/README.md

   # tls_enable = true
   # tls_enable =
   ## Control pod scraping based on pod namespace annotations
-  #
-  # Pass and drop here act like tagpass and tagdrop, but instead
+  ## Pass and drop here act like tagpass and tagdrop, but instead
-  # of filtering metrics they filters pod candidates for scraping
+  ## of filtering metrics they filters pod candidates for scraping
   #[inputs.prometheus.namespace_annotation_pass]
   # annotation_key = ["value1", "value2"]
   #[inputs.prometheus.namespace_annotation_drop]
-  #
+  # some_annotation_key = ["dont-scrape"]
 ```

 `urls` can contain a unix socket as well.
 If a different path is required